EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 > - Breaking down large tasks into smaller ones
 > - Optimizing a UX flow
 > - Designing new views
+> - Documenting a gnarly part of the system
 >
 > Then, we'll schedule the actual interview.
 We like to book 4 hours for that, but if that large of a block of time doesn't work, we can split it up.
 >
 > If coding in an interview setting won't show you at your best, we can provide a homework problem for you to tackle or you can provide a suitable work sample.
-In those alternative cases, the scheduled interview would involve talking through the choices you made on that problem.
+In those alternative cases, the scheduled interview would involve talking through homework or work sample.
 >
 > If you have any questions or concerns about any of this, please let me know.
 >
-> Thanks!
->
+> Thanks!<br>
 > ~Sean Massa

 </details>